DonaldSimpson/devdoncoin/README.md

-# devdoncoin
+# doncoin

-This repo contains a pipeline and supporting files to
+This repo contains an example pipeline and supporting files to:

-build, lint, scan, publish, deploy, test and clean up
+build, lint, security scan, push to registry, deploy to Kubernetes, test and clean up

-the example "doncoin" (which runs litecoin) application
+the example "doncoin" application (which just runs litecoin)

 via a Jenkins pipeline running on Kubernetes

-using kuberenets to provision containers for the Stages
+using Kubernetes to dynamically provision containers for the Pipeline Stages

-and deploying a StatefulSet with resource limits and persistentvolumes to the target kubernetes namespaceName
+and deploying a StatefulSet with resource limits and PersistentVolumes to the target Kubernetes namespace

 using the script https://github.com/DonaldSimpson/devdoncoin/blob/master/kubectl_commands.sh

 and the .kube/config file it generates to apply, test and cleanup the app

+The Pipeline makes a few assumptions:

+- Kubernetes Cloud configured in Jenkins > config
+- TwistLock endpoint available with Jenkins plugin installed and configured
+- the example Shared Libraries used (& outlined) in the pipeline are implicitly loaded
+- privalged containers are permitted
+- pre-req credentials are configured (SA TOKEN for target k8s namespace, git repo credentials, registry credentials, etc)

-"doncoin" is built automatically via dockerhub: https://hub.docker.com/r/donaldsimpson/doncoin
+"doncoin" is also being built automatically via dockerhub: https://hub.docker.com/r/donaldsimpson/doncoin

 running "docker pull donaldsimpson/doncoin" should pull doncoin and run litecoin 0.17.1 with output going to the console